vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     The function will then be compiled and, if successful, deployed.
 This may take a few moments.

+1. Wait for the deployment to complete.

-1. Once the deployment has completed, the following prompt will be displayed:
+    When the deployment is complete, the following prompt to be displayed:

     ![Visual Studio Code deployment complete - select stream logs](media/LAB_AK_19-function-stream-logs.png)

+1. In the deployment complete dialog, click **Stream logs**.

-    Click **Stream logs** and in the confirmation dialog to enable application logging, click **Yes**.
+1. In the confirmation dialog that appears, to enable application logging, click **Yes**.

     The **OUTPUT** pane will now display the log stream for the deployed function - this will timeout after 2 hours.
 There will be some status information displayed, however there will not be any diagnostic information from the function itself until it is launched.
 That will be covered in the next exercise.